shannong19/loewesadditivity/README.md

 [![Travis build status](https://travis-ci.org/shannong19/loewesadditivity.svg?branch=master)](https://travis-ci.org/shannong19/loewesadditivity)
 <!-- badges: end -->

-The goal of `loewesadditivity` is to ...
+The goal of `loewesadditivity` is to determine whether a combination of certain compounds has additivity/synergy/antagonism in terms of the measured GIA%.

 ## Installation